ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Launcher
 ''''''''

-Next, we need to define the launcher itself.
-Below, you can see the full launcher code.
+Next, you need to define the launcher itself.
+The full launcher code is listed below.
 There's quite a lot going on there, so each part is then discussed separately.

 .. code:: python